vogtpet/sepal-doc/docs/source/cli/gwb.rst

 .. danger::

-    Please enter your own settings by amending the module-specific parameters within the section marked with :code:`*******` in the respective input/<module>-parameters.txt file.
-Don't change anything else in the parameter file, don't delete or add lines or the module execution will crash.
-If in doubt, consult the respective input/backup/<module>-parameters.txt file.
+    Please enter your own settings by amending the module-specific parameters within the section marked with :code:`*******` at the end of the respective input/<module>-parameters.txt file.
+If the parameter file is incorrect, consult the respective input/backup/<module>-parameters.txt file.

 GWB_ACC
 ^^^^^^^